courtney-maynard/data440/hw8/hw8_report.md

 **C: Do the 500 most frequent terms make sense based on the accounts that you chose?**

+Yes, the 500 most frequent terms do make sense for the different categories of accounts I chose.
+There are many words relating to politics and the election, which I expected to see as I chose several political figures to scrape tweets from.
+Most of the words also hold positive connotations, such as 'love', 'celebrate', 'champion', and 'thank'.
+Overall, I didn't find any terms that stood out to me as irrelevant to the categories or were very common, liken to stopwords.

 ### Q3: Create Dendrogram
 Create an ASCII and JPEG Dendrogram using hierarchical clustering to cluster the most similar accounts.